Board of Directors

-Charmelle has served on numerous department and university-wide committees, including the search committee for former Penn State football coach Bill O’Brien and the University search committee for Vice President and General Counsel.
-She also serves as the University’s Title IX Deputy Coordinator, and she is an Advisor for the Athletic Director’s Leadership Institute.
+Green has served on numerous department and university-wide committees, including the search committee for former Penn State football coach Bill O’Brien, the University search committee for Vice President and General Counsel, the University Policy Review Committee, the University Employee Leadership Steering Committee, the University’s Employee Education Initiative Team, the University Response Coordination Committee, and Faculty Senate’s Intercollegiate Athletics Committee.
+Green also serves as the University’s Deputy Title IX Coordinator.

-A 1991 Utah graduate with a degree in mass communications/public relations, Charmelle earned a master’s degree in secondary education in 2003 from IU South Bend.
+A 1991 Utah graduate with a degree in mass communications/public relations, Green earned a masters degree in secondary education in 2003 from IU South Bend.